 6. Typany Keyboard

-Other notable features include smart auto-correction and word prediction ability and an AI assistant.
-Overall, it’s a pretty decent option especially when it’s free.
-But I do feel some of its features are unnecessary and should have been avoided.
+Other notable features include smart auto-correction and word prediction ability, and an AI assistant.
+Overall, Typany is a pretty decent keyboard alternative for android, but I do feel some of its features are unnecessary and could have been avoided.
 It supports more than a hundred languages.

 5. GO Keyboard

 Of course, it supports multiple languages, 60 in total.
-It also carries an integrated dictionary which can assist you with word meanings in any one of those languages.
-Furthermore, there is a swipe-unlock and charge mode feature which makes it kind of an all-rounder app.
+It also carries an integrated dictionary that can assist you with word meanings in any one of those languages.
+Furthermore, there is a swipe-unlock and charge mode feature, which makes it kind of an all-rounder app.
 Go Keyboard is free, but it does include in-app purchase options.

 4. Chrooma keyboard

-Chrooma is a fast, lightweight and AI-powered keyboard app which provides almost every necessary tools to enhance your typing.
+Chrooma is a fast, lightweight, and AI-powered keyboard app that has almost every tool necessary to enhance your typing.
 Its intelligent engine provides you with superior contextual prediction.
-It also helps you find the appropriate emoji and punctuations whenever you need.
+It also helps you find the appropriate emoji and punctuations whenever you need them.

 3. Fleksy Keyboard

-It includes a smart gesture control feature with which you can easily add/delete words and punctuation.
-Fleksy can also be modified according to your taste with more than 50 themes and three different keyboard sizes.
-The app provides support for more than 30 international languages.
+The app includes a smart gesture control feature with which you can easily add/delete words and punctuation.
+It can also be modified according to your taste with more than 50 themes and three different keyboard sizes.
+There is support for more than 30 international languages.

 SwiftKey is undoubtedly one of the most powerful and popular virtual keyboard apps available for Android devices.
 Enabled by artificial intelligence, SwiftKey quickly learns about your writing style, which emojis you prefer the most and other typing related details so it can adjust its prediction/auto-correct function for a smooth experience.

-Gboard has almost everything that smart users want in their smartphone’s virtual keyboard; speed, security and plenty of features.
-The app features multiple text input methods; glide typing, in which you can insert text by simply rolling your fingers from character to character, voice typing and handwriting method, where you can feed text via voice command and handwriting respectively.
+Gboard has almost everything that smart users want in their smartphone’s virtual keyboard; speed, security, and plenty of features.
+The app features multiple text input methods, glide typing, in which you can insert text by merely rolling your fingers from character to character, voice typing, and handwriting method, where you can feed text via voice command and handwriting, respectively.

-In a recent update, Gboard made it possible to create stickers or a ‘mini’ version of yourself through selfies.
+Recently, Gboard made it possible to create a ‘mini’ version of yourself through selfies.
 Furthermore, Google has been planning to add Morse code input option into the app.
 However, you should keep in mind that the app is not completely free of issues.
 Depending on your smartphone, it could already be your default keyboard.